 Credit and placement will be awarded to students with adequate Advanced Placement (AP) examination grades in areas comparable to the Harper curriculum.
 The granting of credit and/or advanced placement will be determined following the guidelines listed in the Credit by Examination chart.

 A student who has passed an Advanced Placement examination in high school is given ungraded credit for the course listed as equivalent to amount of credit regularly earned for that course.
 No official record is made of scores too low to receive credit.
 Placement Exams, whether passed or not, do not affect a student's grade point average.Students must request that the College Board mail a copy of their Advanced Placement scores directly to Harper College.

-- Download Advanced Placement Guidelines (revised May 2015)
+- Download Advanced Placement Guidelines .PDF (revised May 2015)

 Departmental proficiency tests have been created by Harper College faculty for many courses not available through the CLEP program.
 In some academic areas, students may show proficiency through appropriate means other than written tests.
 Alternative forms of testing include musical performance, reviews of art portfolios, reviews of credentials, work skills evaluations, or any other means.

 The NLN exam is used for entrance in the Nursing (RN), Practical Nursing Certificate, Dental Hygiene, Diagnostic Cardiac Sonography, Diagnostic Medical Sonography, and Radiologic Technology programs.
 It is the student's responsibility to adhere to the NLN practices which may change from year to year.
 It is suggested that students first attend a program information session before registering for the test.

 Important Exam Information: Examinees must have both a valid photo ID, and the ACT Examinee Ticket on exam day.
 If one or both items are missing, the examinee will not be allowed to test.